 5 to bring this resolution to the attention of all interested parties, including, in particular, UNGA, the United Nations Development Programme and the United Nations Economic and Social Council, for cooperation in its implementation;

-6 to continue to support Member States, in particular developing countries1, in their active engagement with regard to resolves 3 of this resolution,
+6 to continue to support Member States, in particular developing countries1, in their active engagement with regard to resolves 3 of this resolution;

-instructs the Directors of the Bureaux
+7. to support Member States to identify any new challenges, difficulties, or tasks caused by the pandemic in implementing this resolution and take appropriate measures to address these issues in a timely manner,instructs the Directors of the Bureaux

-to report on the progress towards achievement of the objectives and outcomes of the work of each Sector, as elaborated in the strategic plan for the Union for 2020-2023 in Annex 1 to Resolution 71 (Rev. Dubai, 2018), that contributes to the Connect 2030 Agenda,
+to report on the progress towards achievement of the objectives and outcomes of the work of each Sector, as elaborated in the strategic plan for the Union for 2020-2023 in Annex 1 to Resolution 71 (Rev. Bucharest, 2022), that contributes to the Connect 2030 Agenda,

 instructs the Director of the Telecommunication Development Bureau